“When are you going to stop feeling sorry for yourself and do something?”

 Celia: “Thanks, Momma.
 Emily will love these.”

 GM: “Oh, I’m so glad she will.
-And why don’t you take the asparagus twists too, those were just sinfully good,” she says, dropping them into containers as well.
+And why don’t you take the asparagus twists too, those were just sinfully good,” she says.
+She drops them into containers as well.
 “Would you like some salad, too?
 Stephen, would you like any cookies?”

 There’s a brief pause before he answers, “Yes please, ma’am.
 Those were great.”